When you have a brand new baby at home, there will be a lot of things to take care of.

 If the bleeding isn’t stopping or it’s more than a few drops, call your doctor.
 It’s possible there is an infection.

 After the stump falls off, you might notice a small amount of fluid tinged with blood for up to two weeks.
+This is most often noticed during the first bath once the umbilical stump falls off.
 If it is not healed and dry after two weeks, call your doctor.

 Signs of infection.

 The following symptoms rarely occur, but, if you notice any of these signs, contact your doctor immediately.
 These signs of infection can lead to something called omphalitis, which can be life-threatening.